idodov/pixoo64-media-album-art/README.md

 >
 > ### Display Lyrics
 > For accessibility, when lyrics are available and displayed above the image, the image will appear 50% darker when `text_background` and `lyrics` is `True` (apps.yaml).
 Lyrics feture is not support radio stations.
+>
+> ### Spotify Slider
+> The Spotify album slide function will elevate the Pixoo64 to a new level by searching for album art that features the currently playing track and emphasizes the playing artist.
+To enable this mode, you need to add Spotify keys (client ID and client secret) to `apps.yaml`.
+Additionally, under the Pixoo arguments in `apps.yaml`, ensure that `spotify_slide` is set to `True`.
 ____________
 ## You’re all set!
 **Make sure that `input_boolean.pixoo64_album_art` is turned `on`.
 The next time you play a track, the album cover art will be displayed, and all the usable picture data will be stored in a new sensor.**